syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/card/style.md

 ## Customizing the Header subtitle

-Use the following CSS to Customize the Header subtitle.
+Use the following CSS to customize the Header subtitle.

 ```css
 .e-card .e-card-header .e-card-header-caption .e-card-sub-title  {